Potassium deficiency in marijuana plants can cause a number of problems. Potassium is helpful in a huge number of your plant’s natural processes.

 This is simply because potassium assists with the transport of water, which reaches every part of the plant.
 Every life stage that your plant goes through will require adequate amounts of potassium, and every new growth will need it too.
 The buds are no exception.

-Download my free marijuana grow guide and start growing high quality strains.
+Download my free marijuana grow guide and start growing high-quality strains.
+High-quality strains are less susceptible to deficiencies.

 - Grow with my Quick Start Guide